smartcar/node-sdk/doc/readme.md

 <a name="module_errors.VehicleNotCapableError"></a>

 ### errors.VehicleNotCapableError(message) ⇐ <code>SmartcarError</code>
-Error thrown when vehicle is not capable of performing the method.
+Error thrown when vehicle is not capable of performing the request.

 **Kind**: static method of [<code>errors</code>](#module_errors) **Extends**: <code>SmartcarError</code>